BEROCHLU/sakata/README.md

   - Activation function: Sigmoid
   - Loss function: least-squares method
   - Learning rate: 0.001
   - EarlyStopping Parameters:
     - min_delta: 0.0001
     - patience: 300
     - mode: min

+   Why is the loss function sigmoid and not ReLU?
+   > ReLU is a fast and effective activation function used in many deep learning models.
+However, for nonlinear and complex problems such as financial market prediction, sigmoid or other activation functions may be more suitable.
+This is because the sigmoid function constrains the output to a range between 0 and 1, allowing for probabilistic interpretation, which can be useful in financial market prediction.

 - `plot-triple.png`
   An image that combines the logs from `output1.log`, `output2.log`, and `output3.log` into a single line graph.